natlas/natlas/natlas-agent/README.md

 The Setup
 ------------
 To get started using the natlas-agent, you should be able to simply run `setup-agent.sh`.
 This script requires elevated privileges in order to install the necessary packages to run an agent.
-This script has been tested on Ubuntu 18.10.
+This script has been tested on Ubuntu 18.04 and Ubuntu 18.10.

 ```
 $ sudo ./setup-agent.sh